hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 Waybar is a GTK status bar made specifically for wlroots compositors.

-To use it, it's recommended to use the AUR package `waybar-hyprland-git`, or compile manually with the `USE_EXPERIMENTAL` flag enabled.
+To use it, it's recommended to use the AUR package `waybar-hyprland-git`.

 ### Compiling Manually